cs4241-21a/final_project/README.md

 - Creating SelectPrefButton primitive components to allow for the use of generic types in setting Character, Weapon, and Artifact preference data through selection, such that a single, flexible React component would work for these distinct purposes while allowing UI to display any content within SelectPrefButtons.

 ### Errica
+As a frontend-focused developer, I primarily ensured the site itself was easy to read and easy to use.
+Some of my tasks included the following:
+- Drawing mockups for overall site layout so the team could have a visual reference (especially when deciding on calendar format)
+- Implementing preliminary menu flyout functionality
+- Choosing and retrieving relevant images & adjusting their names in a way to make them easily accessible to the backend
+- Stylizing farming calendar display
+- Stylizing selectables in menu display

 ### Michael